Mobile network Everything Everywhere has set up a campaign that calls on government to speed up the provision of 4G mobile data services in the UK.

 Not one UK location makes the grade in the latest league table of the top 100 global cities for broadband speed.

-The impact of the Thailand floods has finally become a historical issue for Western Digital as it revealed its operations had got to a point were they could now meet demand.
-The Thai floods decimated the hard disc drive (HDD) industry last year with shortages expected to continue to be an issue in
+The impact of the Thailand floods has finally become a historical issue for Western Digital as it revealed its operations had got to a point where they could now meet demand.

-Business application and services provider Advanced Business Solutions (Advanced)is moving into the competitive hardware market with the launch of a solutionset that will couple a new mobile BI package with handsets, tablet devicesand airtime contracts.
-Recent Gartner figures revealed that although
+Business application and services provider Advanced Business Solutions (Advanced) is moving into the competitive hardware market with the launch of a solution set that will couple a new mobile BI package with handsets, tablet devices and airtime contracts.

 Rich Internet applications (RIAs) may be on the rise over the next eighteen months, as new Web development technologies gain ground.

-Unified communications (UC) reseller and contact centre specialist Datapoint has recruited former Easynet professional services head Matt Taylor to "inject much-needed momentum into the development of [its] professional and managed services portfolio".
-Taking up the role of group services
+Unified communications (UC) reseller and contact centre specialist Datapoint has recruited former Easy net professional services head Matt Taylor to "inject much-needed momentum into the development of [its] professional and managed services portfolio".

 Marcus & Millichap shakes off its archaic data cleansing and analytics system for more automated processes, enabling the firm to explore its data on a more granular level.